SilverLinings89/Waveguide/Progress.md

 I will now start running these cases on one machine to see if all the code works and I will also reenable the mesh-transformation for outputs to see if this code works well after all the work done to other parts.

+There is currently an error in the computation of transformation tensors.
+I have not worked with this part of the code for quite some time now and will  work to resolve it now.

+I have updated some parameter files and called the estimate_and_initialize function for the space transformation wich performs the setup.
+The call to this function had been missing and triggered the error.

+As another step today, I will implement the dynamic convergence control for higher level sweeping in which the residual for convergence on lower levels is set to a relative value of the current residual on higher levels like 1% of the current residual on the level above.
+This saves time in the computation and makes sense because otherwise the lower level solutions are extremely precise while the right-hand-side values are still massively flawed which makes little sense.

+# Tuesday, 7th of December

+Today I will fix the Tensor computation.
+The coordinate computation doesn't work currently.
+I have implemented the computation of sector length again but there seams to be another error.